andyauvn/Booktopia_Clone/README.md

 | **Order** | Tracks customer purchases. | `user` (ref **User**), `orderItems` (ref **OrderItem**), `totalPrice`, `status` (`pending`, `shipped`, `delivered`), `shippingAddress` | Belongs to **User** |
 | **OrderItem** | Details of books within a specific order. | `book` (ref **Book**), `quantity`, `priceAtPurchase` | Belongs to **Order** |

-*\[Image Placeholder: Insert a visual representation of your database schema or ERD here, e.g., an image of your MongoDB collections or a simple diagram.]*

 ---